Book Now

 • Kala Bhairab: Kala Bhairab is a stone sculpture dedicated to the Hindu god Shiva.
 The 12-foot-tall statue represents the god of justice.
 The Hindu god is believed to have been discovered by King Pratap Malla in the paddy fields.
 Now, various pilgrims and travelers come with offerings and seek blessings from the god.
 It is worshipped by both Hindu and Buddhist worshippers.

-• Shiva Parvati Temple: The Shiva Parvati Temple is a Hindu temple located in Kathmandu Durbar Square.
+• Shiva Parvati Temple: The Shiva Parvati Temple is a Hindu temple located in Kathmandu's Durbar Square.
 The temple consists of two wooden figures of Shiva and Parvati looking out from the central window on the first floor.

 • Nasal Chowk: The Nasal Chowk, which was used as a coronation platform in ancient history, is in the center of the courtyard in Basantapur Durbar Square.
-The chowk is decorated with woodcarvings, intricate medieval architecture and the monument of Pratap Malla.
+The chowk is decorated with woodcarvings, intricate medieval architecture, and the monument of Pratap Malla.

 • Mohan Kali Chowk: A statue of the goddess Mohan Kali is kept there.
 It's a serene area with artistic features that enhance the square's appeal as a cultural hub.